A definite niche genre, Korean revenge films take bloodiness and violence to new heights— the perfect thing to scare yourself with on Halloween!

 3) “The Chaser“

-The second movie on this list to include A-list actor Kim Yoon Seok, this film tells the story of an ex-police officer turned pimp as he searches for some of his girls who have gone missing.
-What makes this story so extremely disturbing (apart from the bloody violence) is the fact that it is based on the true story of serial killer Yoo Young-chul.
-The former police officer uses his resources to track down his missing girls’ last customer, realizing that they all went missing after responding to the calls of one specific man.
-Convinced the customer is involved, he chases after the man in an attempt to track down the girls.
+The second movie on this list to include A-list actor Kim Yoon Seok, this film tells the story of an ex-police officer turned pimp as he searches for some of his ladies who have gone missing.
+What makes this story so extremely disturbing (apart from the bloody violence) is the fact that it is based on the true story of serial killer Yoo Young Chul.
+The former police officer uses his resources to track down his missing ladies’ last customer, realizing that they all went missing after responding to the calls of one specific man.
+Convinced the customer is involved, he chases after the man in an attempt to track down the women.
 Meanwhile, our horrific villain is brutally murdering one person after another.
 The film is truly a watch-at-your-own-risk kind of disturbing, with one gory, violent scene after another.
 It finally culminates in an intense finale as our hero takes things into his own hands.

 Not to be confused with the first movie on our list, “Monster” manages to tell two stories in one— that of our heroine and that of our villain.
 Bok Sun (played by Kim Go Eun of “Goblin”) is a young lady with a developmental disability.
 She is fiercely loyal to her younger sister and works hard to provide for her after the death of their parents.
-A young girl suddenly shows up at their house one night, claiming that someone has murdered her older sister and is now chasing her.
+A young girl named Nari suddenly shows up at their house one night, claiming that someone has murdered her older sister and is now chasing her.
 After taking Nari in to protect her, Bok Sun’s own sister is murdered by the man as well.
 As a result, Nari and Bok Sun vow to take revenge on the killer, a disturbed young man with problems of his own due to a horribly abusive past.
-This film is typical of the revenge flicks that build slowly and without too much violence at first, only to culminate in an action-packed, gory, violent ending for everyone involved.
+This film is typical of the revenge flicks that build slowly and without too much violence at first, only to culminate in action-packed, gory, violence for everyone involved.
 With the villain played superbly by famous actor Lee Min Ki, the entire cast delivers solid, emotional performances that make this film worth watching.

 5) “I Saw The Devil“

 This movie is so twisted and disturbing that I had to take a break from the violence and come back to finish it later.
 Despite such sordid violence, you are completely drawn in by the superb performances of actors Lee Byung Hun (“G.I.
 Joe: The Rise of Cobra”) and Choi Min Sik (“Oldboy”).
 The plot begins when an NIS agent’s fiancee is murdered by a deranged serial killer.
 When the poor agent witnesses the discovery of her body and sees the horrific way in which she was murdered, he breaks down and begins to hunt down the killer in a vicious game of cat and mouse.
 Along the way, we bear witness to a seemingly unending supply of serial killers in the Korean countryside, including a houseful of cannibals.
 By the end of the gory, violent journey, the line between good and evil has become extremely blurred, as has the line between hero and villain.
 While this disturbing movie is definitely not for everyone, it is nonetheless a powerful, emotional film and worth watching if you’re a fan of the genre.
 Even as a fan of the genre, however, the disturbing violence is not meant for everyone.
 It was a film which left me haunted and disturbed for a long time afterwards.

 While this list only includes seven of my personal favorites from the Korean revenge genre, the list of amazing revenge movies is endless!
 Some movies, although very violent and bloody, are truly beautiful journeys.
 Films such as “A Bittersweet Life” are prime examples.